 - The lightest and easiest to carry

-- Low output, not suitable for notebook PCs
+- Low output, not suitable for laptops

 - Simultaneous charging is not possible